-D. Cell Viability, Cell Counting and Cell Culture Suspension Preparation
+E. Cell Viability, Cell Counting and Cell Culture Suspension Preparation

-1. Dye exclusion viability can be performed using, for example, trypan blue, and a hemocytometer or automated method.
-Flow cytometry using 7-AAD or another fluorescence vital stain can also be used.
+- 1. For dye exclusion viability methods, use trypan blue and a hemocytometer or automated method, flow cytometer using 7-AAD or another vital stain.
 Note that dye exclusion viability methods detect membrane integrity.
 They do not detect cellular and mitochondrial integrity and therefore metabolic viability.
 A viability of 85% or greater should be obtained when using dye exclusion viability methods only.
-It is recommended not to use cell suspensions with a viability of less than 85% since it is unlikely that these cells will be able to sustain proliferation ability.
-Use ProliferSTEMTM (HemoGenix®, Inc) as a metabolic viability assav.

-- 2. Determine the cell concentration using either a hemocytometer or electronic cell/particle counter. - 3.
+It is recommended not to use cell suspensions with a viability of less than 85% since these cells will not be able to sustain proliferation ability.
+Use ProliferSTEMTM (HemoGenix®, Inc) as a metabolic viability assay. - Determine the cell concentration using either a hemocytometer or electronic 2. cell/particle counter. - 3.
 Adjust the cell suspension concentration to that recommended in Table 1.
 Note that the working cell concentration per ml is 100 x the final cell concentration per well.
-If cells have been treated prior to cell culture, higher or lower cell concentrations may be required. - 4.
-Prepare the total volume of working cell suspension required using IMDM or PBS.
-NOTE that the working cell concentration should be 100 x the final cell concentration in the well.
-See Table 2 below.
+If cells have been treated prior to cell culture, higher or lower cell concentrations may be required.

+4. Prepare the total volume of cell suspension required using IMDM or PBS.
+The volume of the adjusted cell suspension required will be 10% of the total volume of HALO® Culture Master Mix prepared.